maxdemaio/music/src/content/blog/vocals.md

 After putting together all the best takes there can still be imperfections.
 Keep in mind imperfections aren't always a bad thing - they can add raw emotion and energy.

 When doing pitch correction, you could either manually correct notes "Flex Pitch" or use Logic's "Pitch Correction" plugin on the whole track.
 "Flex Pitch" can take more time, but it allows you to be more precise so the results could be worth it.
+With "Flex Pitch," you can also revert it back to the original vocal after editting it by right clicking the background of the selected region and "Set all to Original Pitch."
 "Pitch Correction" is easier to apply, but could work against you if it pulls a note in the wrong direction.

-Personally, I've seen very good results with the "Pitch Correction" plugin.
-Basically, I make sure I get a near perfect vocal take and then the plugin will help taper anything out of tolerance.
-You can toggle the plugin on/off just to double check things.
+Personally, I've seen very good results with both.
+Basically, I make sure I get a near perfect vocal take and then the plugin/flex pitch will help taper anything out of tolerance.

 ### Flex Pitch